Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 The Parades and Comparsas

 This is what your kids will remember.
 A comparsa is essentially a marching neighborhood block party.
 Brass bands lead, costumed dancers follow, papier-mache giants called mojigangas tower over the crowd, and children dressed as Catrinas and skeletons twirl through the street.
-Most evenings between October 28 and November 2 have at least one comparsa, often starting around 7 or 8 pm and continuing past kid bedtime.
+Most evenings between October 28 and November 2 have at least one comparsa, often starting around 7 or 8 pm and running well past kid bedtime.

 Pick one comparsa per night, find a spot 30 minutes early, and bring snacks.
 The energy is festive but slow-moving, so toddlers can comfortably watch from a stroller and bigger kids can dance along.
 The Dream On Me Aero umbrella stroller is what I recommend for Oaxaca cobblestones because it handles uneven streets and folds with one hand when you have a tired toddler in your arms.